What I do as an assistant professor (Spring 2025)

 Teaching and advising

-Advising and reviewing bachelor and master theses (~260h)
+Advising and reviewing bachelor's and master's theses (~260h)

 I was also the consultant for one PhD student.
 Ideally, I would count this as research, but our evaluation scheme considers this to be teaching, so I included it here :)